 The Javan Leopard (panthera pardus melas) is a critically endangered sub species found only on the Indonesian island of Java.
 The big cat is the apex predator on the island after the extinction of the Javan tiger.
 Poaching and habitat encroachment (resulting in human-leopard conflict) are the main threats to the sub species.

-The LTF will begin implementation of conservation strategies throughout 2018 and will bring a post dry season report (November) describing progress.
+We’ll bring a post dry season report (November 2018) describing progress.